 Igor Andreoni

 Hi!
 My name is Igor Andreoni and I am an astronomer.
+I use telescopes to discover and study the most extreme events happening in the Universe.

-I use telescopes to discover and understand the most extreme events happening in the Universe.
 Massive stars die in spectacular explosions that we can observe out to billions of light years away.
-Black holes and neutron stars crash against each other, releasing gravitational waves that we can capture with instruments such as the LIGO and Virgo interferometers.
-Thanks to the visionary work of scientists, now we are able to look & listen to the Universe.
+Black holes and neutron stars crash against each other, releasing gravitational waves that we can capture with instruments such as the LIGO, Virgo, and KAGRA interferometers.
+Thanks to the visionary work of scientists, we are now able to look & listen to the Universe.
+We are ready to learn.

 Research interests: